Under the California workers’ compensation law, if you are injured on the job, you are entitled to benefits that

 Example: Alice suffers a fall at work and injures her hip.
 She goes to the doctor, and she is taken off work.

 Alice made $1,000 a week at her job in the state of California.
 Her temporary disability rate is two-thirds of this, or $667.

 Within 14 days of Alice going off work, the insurance company sends Alice a check for $1,334, which is for two weeks of temporary disability.

 It will continue to send Alice temporary disability checks every two weeks until she goes back to work or is declared permanent and stationary.

-An injured worker may believe that he or she can’t work or that the doctor’s restrictions are incorrect.
-If that happens, the worker can request that a different doctor evaluate him or her and determine temporary disability status.17
+You may believe that you can’t work or that your doctor’s restrictions are incorrect.
+If that happens, you can request that a different doctor evaluate you and determine temporary disability status.17

-Permanent disability benefits pay a worker for loss of future earning capacity due to the permanent effects of the work injury.18 19
+Permanent disability benefits pay you for loss of future earning capacity due to the permanent effects of your work injury.18 19

 Permanent disability is rated on a scale from 0 to 100%.
-If a worker’s disability rating is under 100%, he or she is considered partially disabled.20 The worker will be entitled to weekly payments for a set period of time.
+If your disability rating is under 100%, you are considered partially disabled.20 You will be entitled to weekly payments for a set period of time.

-If an injured worker is 100% disabled, he or she is regarded as permanently totally disabled.21 In this case, the worker is entitled to weekly payments at the temporary disability rate for the rest of his or her life.22
+If you are 100% disabled, you are regarded as permanently totally disabled.21 In this case, you are entitled to weekly payments at the temporary disability rate for the rest of your life.22

-If an injured worker’s disability rating is between 70% and 99%, he or she is entitled to a life pension.23 After the weekly partial disability payments end, the worker will get an additional amount for the rest of his or her life due to the higher level of disability.
+If your disability rating is between 70% and 99%, you are entitled to a life pension.23 After the weekly partial disability payments end, you will get an additional amount for the rest of your life due to the higher level of disability.

-At some point, the treating doctor will state that the hurt worker has reached permanent and stationary status.
-This means that the worker’s medical condition will not improve.
+At some point, your treating doctor will state that you have reached permanent and stationary status.
+This means that your medical condition will not improve.

-Since the worker’s condition has stabilized, the doctor can determine the level of permanent disability.
+Since your condition has stabilized, your doctor can determine the level of permanent disability.

-A permanent disability rating begins with a doctor determining a rating for each part of the body that was injured at work.
+A permanent disability rating begins with your doctor determining a rating for each part of your body that was injured at work.